Myopsocus antillanus

 Taxonomic history

-Described by Mockford in 1974; the specific epithet 'antillanus' suggests the series originated from the Antilles (Caribbean islands).
+Described by Mockford in 1974; the specific epithet 'antillanus' suggests the type series originated from the Antilles (Caribbean islands).
 The has received limited subsequent study, with only 14 observations recorded in iNaturalist as of source data.